Some journal entries from last fall before a show

 I really like this little oval painting of Danya so far.
 I like that the composition is a sort of triangle: stable, like the Madonna.

-the triangle. its peaceful, also the shape of, say, the roof of a house, like a sanctuary.
+the triangle. it has this peaceful sense of balance, also the shape of the roof of a house, like a sanctuary.

 Monday September 6th